mahdi-rezae/js-clock/README.md

-# js-clock
+# Clock
-Online Clock with JavaScript
+This is one of the first projects that I did while learning JavaScript.